NHirose/learning-language-navigation/README.md

 #### Running the model
-The `<topomap_dir>` is the name of the directory in `learning-language-navigation/deployment/topomaps/images` that has the images corresponding to the nodes in the topological map.
-The images are ordered by name from 0 to N.

 Please open 4 windows:

 1. launch the robot driver: please launch the robot driver and setup the node, which eable us to run the robot via a topic of `geometry_msgs/Twist` for the velocity commands, `/cmd_vel`.